celery/celery/docs/getting-started/first-steps-with-celery.rst

 ===========

 The first thing you need is a Celery instance, which is called the celery application or just "app" for short.
 Since this instance is used as the entry-point for everything you want to do in Celery, like creating tasks and managing workers, it must be possible for other modules to import it.

-In this tutorial you will keep everything contained in a single module, but for larger projects you want to create a :ref:`dedicated module <project-layout>`.
+In this tutorial we keep everything contained in a single module, but for larger projects you want to create a :ref:`dedicated module <project-layout>`.